joeyturczak/Android-Nanodegree-Sunshine/README.md

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.

+This app requires an api key to use the OpenWeatherMap API.
+To get an API key go to openweathermap.org/api and replace My-API-Key in the build.gradle file in the app module.

 Pre-requisites
 --------------
 Android SDK 21 or Higher